-Learning Objectives Students should learn the following:
+Learning ObjectivesStudents should learn the following:

-- To recognise that animals have the same basic needs and experience similar sorts of emotions to humans - To be aware of the ways in which animals are treated on factory farms today - To contribute ideas, discuss issues and listen to others' views
+- To recognise that animals have the same basic needs and experience similar sorts of emotions to humans - To be aware of the ways in which animals are treated on factory farms today - To contribute ideas, discuss issues and listen to others' views other facts while watching documentaries about animals and can use these to create more true-or-false questions for other students.

-Accompanying Materials Meet Your Meat (student handout)
+Meet Your Meat (student handout)

 Go through the answers and ask the students if they were surprised by any of the facts.
 You can extend this part of the lesson by asking the students if they know any interesting facts about animals' abilities, feelings or ways of life.
-They might have learned other facts while watching documentaries about animals and can use these to create more true-or-false questions for other students.
+They might have learned